7 Historical Books Like Before We Were Yours

 4. Circe

-It is mythological, historical fiction, and its cover is stunning.
-Like Before We Were Yours, Book was an emotional and intimate look into an infamous story that many people already know.
-So we do follow the story of Circe, who is one of the first witches in Grecian mythology.
+This is mythological, historical fiction, and its cover is stunning.
+Like Before We Were Yours, the Book was an emotional and intimate look into an infamous story many people already know.
+So, we follow the story of Circe, one of the first witches in Greek mythology.
 Circe, the main character, is an outcast on an island.
 You have to read the book to find out.
 While she’s an outcast on that island, we see her encounter people for the first time again.

-We also see her most famous tale unfold, which is the story of welcoming sailors onto her island.
-For her past betrayal, she feeds them food that poisons them and turns them into pigs, who she goes on to feed to the next lot of sailors who turn up at her island.
+We also see her most famous tale unfold: welcoming sailors onto her island.
+For her past betrayal, she feeds them food that poisons them and turns them into pigs, whom she goes on to provide to the next lot of sailors who turn up on her island.

-This book venerates her voice and motivates her actions, which seem extremely morbid.
-But the way Madeline Miller writes gives us an intimate insight into the experience of Circe.
+This book venerates her voice and motivates her actions, which seem incredibly morbid.
+But the way Madeline Miller writes gives us an intimate insight into Circe’s experience.
 I would also recommend her other novel, The Song of Achilles, which made me cry.
 It is also a historical fiction that was based on true mythology.

 Author: Madeline Miller